 There’s nothing wrong with keeping a running tally of how much you’ve spent versus how much is in your account.
 In fact, doing this exercise mentally often results in more fiscally responsible decisions.

 However, those who are still using checkbooks to track their expenditure can put down the paper and use online banking to keep track of all of this information.
 Anytime, 24/7, online banking users can log in from a computer or phone to see their current balance.
 Additionally, they’ll be able to see line-item transactions and know down to the cent how much has been spent.
+It can then help people keep track of their finances in a more efficient way.
+Some people with poor money management habits may find online banking useful if they want to do a money makeover someday.
+Making a record of expenditures can be a significant component of the total money makeover steps, and having that record already on your phone can make it faster.

 This also is great because those who check their online banking often will be more likely to catch fraudulent expenditures sooner.
 The sooner these expenditures are caught, the more likely it is that they’ll be reversed.